Profitbase/Episode-Docs/articles/flow/actions/amazon-s3/foreach-s3object-name.md

-# Foreach S3 object name
+# For each S3 object name

 Iterates over a list of all Amazon S3 object names in the Amazon Bucket.